 Visualizing under a dermatoscope usually presents a peripheral pigment network with a central white area.

 Indicated in cases where immunosuppressive conditions are suspected.

 An intervention is usually not indicated in asymptomatic cases that constitute the majority.
 Watchful waiting and reassurance suffice.

 For symptomatic cases:

 - Medical management: This is for patients who do not desire to undergo a surgical procedure.
-Topical or intralesional corticosteroids may help relieve symptoms.
+Topical or intralesional corticosteroids may help relieve the symptoms.

 - Cryosurgery is another option to flatten out the dermatofibroma but is usually not curative.

-- Surgical management: This includes cutaneous shaving, excisional surgery and ablative laser surgery.
+- Surgical management includes cutaneous shaving, excisional surgery and ablative laser surgery.
 This is usually indicated for cases where repeated trauma is suffered due to shaving on the lower legs.
 20% of the cellular variant are known to recur after a simple biopsy and thus warrant a fusiform excision into the superficial subcutaneous tissue.
 For deeper variants, excision to the deeper subcutaneous tissue is done to decrease the risk for recurrence.